Your cookie preferences

 • Cook entire meals – you can cook more than one dish in an air fryer, such as fish fingers and chips.
 But be aware that different items may require different temperatures

-• Think about circulation – arrange your food in such a way that the hot air will circulate efficiently through your food, cooking it more quickly
+• Think about circulation – arrange your food so that the hot air can circulate efficiently through your food, cooking it more quickly

 • Clean it regularly – make sure you regularly clean your air fryer basket or drawer, so it continues to cook efficiently.